MLJAR Studio vs Deepnote

 Reproducibility and transparencyAI-assisted work is saved into portable .ipynb notebooks that can be reviewed and rerun.Notebook workflows remain reproducible, but are more tightly centered around the workspace model.

-Sharing resultsPublish notebook outputs as Mercury apps.Share notebooks, links, embedded content, and app-style outputs inside the workspace.
+Sharing resultsCreate AutoML reports, notebook reports, and Mercury interactive reports with browser sharing and HTML/PDF export.Share notebooks, links, embedded content, and app-style outputs inside the workspace.

-Pricing modelMLJAR Studio uses a $199 perpetual license that includes one year of updates.
-MLJAR AI is an optional $49/month add-on, and you can also use Local LLMs or your own AI provider.Freemium and paid workspace pricing, often per editor depending on plan.
+Pricing modelMLJAR Studio offers a free plan, paid Pro and Business tiers at $20/month and $60/month, and a separate $199 perpetual license with one year of updates for Local LLMs and your own AI provider keys.Freemium and paid workspace pricing, often per editor depending on plan.

 Best fitLocal-first analysts, researchers, and ML practitioners who want control and reproducibility.Teams that want cloud collaboration, integrations, automation, and shared notebook operations.